 Other women elect to return to normal activities to help them avoid worrying about things that could go wrong.
 Together with counsel from the doctor, the state of your body and mind should help you decide your course of action.

 Again, there is no documented evidence showing that physical activity has any impact on embryo implantation or conception.
 Conception is a natural event that depends primarily upon the genetic quality of the eggs.

 How many embryos should be transferred?

 The number of embryos that should be transferred during any single IVF cycle is subject to debate.
 Medical experts and writers seem to agree that transferring no more than four embryos per IVF cycle will yield optimal results.

-Transferring more than four is believed to result in excess numbers of multiple pregnancies leading to the increase of other complications.
+Transferring more than four is believed to result in excessive numbers of multiple pregnancies leading to the increase of other complications.
 Transferring four embryos instead of only one or two increases the probability of pregnancy but with the risk that all four embryos could implant.
 After implantation, the next step is watching for the signs and symptoms of pregnancy